vijithassar/memento/README.md

 // and media node
 var my_new_function = function(data, timestamp, node) {
-  // do whatever you want in here console.log('logging when fired:', data, timestamp, node);
+  // do whatever you want in here console.log('logging when method is called:', data, timestamp, node);
 }
 // bind it to the memento instance under the method
 // name .logger()